How to Connect Claude with GoHighLevel MCP in 2026

 3. Personalized Follow-Up Drafts

 "Show me my top 10 stuck opportunities.
-For each one,
+For each one, draft a

-conversation.
 Don't send them yet, just show me the drafts."

-5. Custom Reporting
+4. Custom Reporting

 "Pull all opportunities closed in the last 30 days.
+Group them by

 Official vs Community MCP Servers